No media freedom without the safety of journalists: DW Akademie and IPLEX support exiled journalists in Costa Rica | Latin America | DW | 13.08.2024

 Freedom of the press is under threat in Central America: The picture shows a photographer at a protest for media freedom and freedom of expression in Guatemala City in March 2023

-Casa para el Periodismo Libre is a Space for Freedom project of DW Akademie and part of the Hannah Arendt Initiative, funded by the German Federal Foreign Office.
+Casa para el Periodismo Libre is a Space for Freedom project of DW Akademie and is part of the Hannah Arendt Initiative, funded by the German Federal Foreign Office.
 The Hannah Arendt Initiative is a program of the German Federal Government for the protection of media professionals in crisis and conflict areas.

 Ambassador Kriener thanked Costa Rica for offering persecuted journalists refuge with its strong democratic traditions and rule of law-based institutions.